-- Leadership, mandate and accountability: The team or working group should be led by a ministry with sufficient leadership capacity. - Membership: The team or working group needs to be representative of various government institutions involved in the field of social protection, as well as representatives of other stakeholders, business and the labour movement, developments partners, and relevant civil society organizations. - Roles and responsibilities: Each of the coordinating structure members should have clearly defined roles and responsibilities which could be spelled out in a Terms of Reference or a Memorandum of Understanding.
+- Leadership, mandate and accountability: The team or working group should be led by a ministry with sufficient leadership capacity. - Membership: The team or working group needs to be representative of various government institutions involved in the field of social protection, as well as representatives of other stakeholders, business and the labour movement, developments partners, and relevant civil society organizations, including those working on issues related to gender inequality, the inclusion of people with disability, and other vulnerable groups.
+Direct representation of individuals from target groups (e.g. people with disability, women and girls) should also be mandated. - Roles and responsibilities: Each of the coordinating structure members should have clearly defined roles and responsibilities which could be spelt out in a Terms of Reference or a Memorandum of Understanding.